xflagstudio/requiem/README.md

 **quiche** is written in **Rust**, so you need to prepare Rust compiler to build this library.

+At this time, quiche does not support WebTransport, so [a forked and edited version](https://github.com/lyokato/quiche/tree/0.12.0-webtransport-support) is used.

 ReQUIem requires [Rustler](https://github.com/rusterlium/rustler) to bridge between elixir and rust.

 ## Note